nodemcu/nodemcu-firmware/docs/en/modules/switec.md

 These motors run off 5V (some may work off 3.3V).
 They draw under 20mA and are designed to be driven directly from MCU pins.
 Since the nodemcu runs at 3.3V, a level translator is required.
-An octal translator like the 74LVC4245A can perfom this translation.
+An octal translator like the [74LVC4245A](http://www.nxp.com/products/discretes-and-logic/logic/voltage-level-translators/octal-dual-supply-translating-transceiver-3-state-based-on-pip-74lvc4245a:74LVC4245A) can perfom this translation.
 It also includes all the protection diodes required.

 These motors can be driven off three pins, with `pin2` and `pin3` being the same GPIO pin.
 If the motor is directly connected to the MCU, then the current load is doubled and may exceed the maximum ratings.
-If, however, a driver chip is being used, then the load on the MCU is neglible and the same MCU pin can be connected to two driver pins.
+If, however, a driver chip is being used, then the load on the MCU is negligible and the same MCU pin can be connected to two driver pins.
 In order to do this, just specify the same pin for `pin2` and `pin3`.